Skip to content

 The per-outcome probabilities of a fixed-probability Resolve node: its declared branch probabilities (the no-event branch's mass is the non-occurrence probability), returned as a NamedTuple keyed by the outcome names.

-This is the Resolve method of Distributions.probs, the standard mixture-weight reader: a Resolve lowers to a MixtureModel (see as_mixture), so its weights ARE the declared branch probabilities.
+This is the Resolve method of Distributions.probs, the standard mixture-weight reader: a Resolve lowers to a MixtureModel (see as_mixture), so its weights are the declared branch probabilities.
 The racing-hazard Compete sibling derives the same split from the hazards instead.

 Arguments